aclark4life/django-mongodb-backend/docs/source/howto/queryable-encryption.rst

 ================================

-Configuring Queryable Encryption in Django is similar to `configuring Queryable Encryption in Python <https://www.mongodb.com/docs/manual/core/queryable-encryption/quick-start/>`_ but with some additional steps required for Django.
+Configuring Queryable Encryption in Django is similar to :doc:`manual:core/queryable-encryption/quick-start` but with some additional steps required for Django.

 .. note:: This section describes how to configure server side Queryable Encryption in Django.
 For configuration of client side Queryable Encryption, please refer to this :ref:`FAQ question <queryable-encryption>`.

 Prerequisites
 -------------